FerRacimo/Archaeomics/CoalTutorial.md

-Exercises in coalescent theory (based on notes by Ida Moltke)
+Exercises in coalescent theory
 ===============

+Based on notes by Ida Moltke.

 ## Exercise	1A:	Simulating	a	coalescence	tree	assuming	a	constant	population	size